rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Generate WooCommerce product feed for Google Shopping, Facebook, Yandex, eBay, Instagram, BestPrice, Skroutz, Fruugo, Bonanza & 180+ Merchants.
+Generate WooCommerce product feed for Google Shopping, Yandex, Idealo, Social Catalogs, Vivino, Pinterest, eBay MIP, BestPrice, Skroutz, Fruugo, Bonanza & 180+ Merchants.

 == Description ==
 Generating your WooCommerce Product Feed was never this easy!

 Any marketplace you want to list your products on, you can generate an accurate product feed with your WooCommerce products in just a few clicks.

-Use pre-defined merchant templates to generate flawless feed for over 180+ merchants, including Google Shopping feed, Facebook Catalog feed, Yandex Market (YML), eBay, Instagram, PriceRunner, Rakuten,  Vivino, BestPrice, Skroutz & many more (<a href="https://rextheme.com/best-woocommerce-product-feed" target="_blank">full list</a>).
+Use pre-defined merchant templates to generate flawless feed for over 180+ merchants, including Google Shopping feed, Facebook Catalog feed, Yandex Market (YML), eBay MIP, Instagram, PriceRunner, Rakuten,  Vivino, BestPrice, Skroutz & many more (<a href="https://rextheme.com/best-woocommerce-product-feed" target="_blank">full list</a>).

 Create your preferred feed in seconds with 3 simple steps: